inbo/data-publication/datasets/broedvogel-atlas-occurrences/cartodb/breeding_certainty_map.md

 FROM broedvogels
 WHERE
     behavior != ''
-    AND samplesize = 25
+    AND samplesizeValue = 25
-    AND samplingmethod != 'loose observations'
+    AND samplingProtocol != 'loose observations'
     AND scientificname = 'Acrocephalus schoenobaenus'
 ```